 A subset control program (SCP) performs special tasks beyond the basic installation tasks managed by the setld utility.
-The following list includes some of the reasons why you might need to write a subset control program:
+The following list includes some of the reasons why you might write a subset control program:

-- Some of your kit's files have to be customized before the product will work properly. - You want to offer the user the option to install some of the files in a nonstandard location. - You want to register and statically or dynamically configure a device driver. - Your kit depends on the presence of other products. - You need to establish nonstandard permissions or ownership for certain files. - Your kit requires changes in system files such as /etc/passwd.
+- Some of your kit's files have to be customized before the product will work properly. - You want to register a device driver and statically or dynamically configure it.

+- You need to establish nonstandard permissions or ownership for certain files. - Your kit requires changes in system files such as /etc/passwd.